Differences between adjustable and fixed loans

 Early in a fixed-rate loan, a large percentage of your payment goes toward interest, and a significantly smaller part toward principal.
 That gradually reverses as the loan ages.

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
-Call Abundance Home Mortgage at (512) 335-7800 for details.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call Abundance Home Mortgage at (512) 335-7800 to learn more.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
-Generally, interest rates for ARMs are determined by an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, interest on ARMs are based on an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature the lowest rates toward the start of the loan.
-They provide that rate for an initial period that varies greatly.
-You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
+ARMs usually start out at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans benefit people who will move before the loan adjusts.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
+Loans like this are usually best for people who anticipate moving in three or five years.
+These types of adjustable rate programs benefit people who plan to move before the loan adjusts.